Edit videos with Cursor

 npx skills add kamskans/pandastudio-skills

-The tool detects Cursor is installed and copies the Skill to .cursor/skills/pandastudio/ globally.
-It also installs for any other agents you have — one command covers all of them.
+The installer detects Cursor and copies the Skill to .cursor/skills/pandastudio/ globally.
+It also installs for any other agents you have set up — one command covers all of them.

 6